+If you’re looking for a short, easy to moderate hike in Capitol Reef National Park that delivers a landscape of red sandstone and badlands scenery choose the Chimney Rock trail.
 You’ll find the trailhead just off Highway 24.
-The only unfortunate thing with the hike on Chimney Rock Trail in Capitol Reef is that you will see the highway on the southern part of the loop.
-Don’t let that deter you from hiking this beauty.
+The only unfortunate thing with the Chimney Rock Trail hike is that you will see the highway on the southern part of the loop.
+Don’t let that deter you from enjoying this beauty.

-Chimney Rock Trail Capitol Reef hike description
+Chimney Rock Trail hike description

+Look for Chimney Rock, a Chinle capped Moenkopi tower, at the westernmost tip of the cliff.
+From there the trail follows the highway offering plenty of viewpoints before moving away from the road.
 The trail passes wildly eroded rocks that look like the toes of a dinosaur.
-In short order you reach another intersection with a trail that takes you to Spring Canyon and eventually the Fremont River.
+In short order you reach another intersection with a trail that takes you to Upper Spring Canyon and Lower Spring Canyon which ultimately ends at the Fremont River.

-It’s reportedly one of the best hikes in the park – and if you can arrange a shuttle you can do it as a 15.6 km (9.7 mi) one way hike.
+Spring Canyon is reportedly one of the best hikes in the park – and if you can arrange a shuttle you can do it as a 15.6 km (9.7 mi) one way hike.

 At the intersection head left (west) and continue through a landscape of red, purple and brown on a good trail to return to the first intersection.
 Descend to the trailhead.

-All told the hike is 3.5 miles long with an elevation gain of 177 m (580 feet).
+All told the hike is 3.5 miles long with an elevation gain of 180 m (590 feet).
 Allow 90 minutes – two hours depending on how many photography stops you make.
 And don’t forget the water or sunscreen.

 For more information about Capitol Reef National Park visit their website.

-- Navajo Knobs Hike in Capitol Reef National Park
+Capitol Reef National Park

-- Capitol Gorge Hike in Capitol Reef National Park
+- The Capitol Gorge Hike in Capitol Reef National Park

-- The Devil’s Garden Hike in Arches National Park
+- The Navajo Knobs Hike in Capitol Reef National Park

 Click on the photo to bookmark to your Pinterest boards.